John French, 1st Earl of Ypres: Arrival

 French embarked from Southampton for the Second Boer War on 23 September 1899, inviting Haig to share his cabin.
-War had not yet officially been declared when French put to sea.
-British troops were being sent in the hope of intimidating President Kruger of the Transvaal into granting equal voting rights to the Uitlanders—non-Boer settlers—which would break the Boer stronghold on political power.
-It had the opposite effect, as the Boers issued their own ultimatum on 9 October, while the British troops were still at sea, in the hope of provoking an anti-British rising by the Boers of the British-ruled Cape Colony.
+War had not yet officially been declared: British troops were being sent in the hope of intimidating President Paul Kruger of the Transvaal into granting equal voting rights to the Uitlanders—non-Boer settlers—which would break the Boer stronghold on political power.
+It had the opposite effect, as the Boers issued their own ultimatum on 9 October, in the hope of provoking an anti-British rising by the Boers of the British-ruled Cape Colony.
 He was appointed both a major-general on the staff and a local major-general.

 French arrived at Cape Town on 11 October.
-He had expected to command a cavalry brigade under Lieutenant-General White in Natal, White also had the equivalent of a division of infantry but Colonel Brocklehurst was appointed to this command, while French and Haig were ordered to proceed to Natal "for the present" after receiving a cable from the Nord Office, which they guessed correctly meant that they were to take charge of the Cavalry Division when Buller's Army Corps arrived.
+He had expected to command a cavalry brigade under Lieutenant-General George White in Natal, White also had the equivalent of a division of infantry but Colonel Brocklehurst was appointed to this command, while French and Haig were ordered to proceed to Natal "for the present" after receiving a cable from the War Office, which they guessed correctly meant that they were to take charge of the Cavalry Division when Buller's Army Corps arrived.
 After steaming to Durban French and Haig arrived in Ladysmith at 5:40am on 20 October, just as hostilities were beginning.